antoniop3dro/challenge.v1_DIO/README.md

 <h3 align="center">About</h3>

-<p align="justify">🎓 Challenges proposed during the Logic Programming Formation course, held on the Digital Innovation One platform in order to solidify understanding of the studies.</p>
+<p align="justify">🎓 Challenges proposed during the Logic Programming Formation course, held on the Digital Innovation One platform in order to solidify understanding of the studies.
+My DIO profile can be viewed <a href="https://www.dio.me/users/se_antoniopedro">right here</a>.</p>

 <h3 align="center">Features</h3>